 In the second year, MS and MEM students study core courses, which are divided into four main subject areas: Structure and Transformation of Materials; Electronic Properties of Materials; Mechanical Properties; and Engineering Applications of Materials.
 Laboratory work continues in the second year (see Section 9).
 MEM students study the same core courses, but some parts of the practical course are done in the third year, as MEM students have courses in Economics and Management from their second year onwards.
+MS students carry out a team-based Entrepreneurship and New Ventures module.

 The third year Materials lectures are offered as option courses with lectures taking place in Michaelmas and Hilary terms.
-MS students study the courses in both terms whilst MEM only in the Hilary term of their 4th year.
+MS students who are following the M.Eng programme study the courses in both terms whilst MEM only in the Hilary term of their 4th year.
 Students normally choose 3 courses per term.
-The courses currently available are as follows: Advanced Engineering Alloys & Composites: Design & Application; Advanced Manufacture with Metals & Alloys: Processing, Joining and Shaping; Strength & Failure of Metals & Alloys; Nanomaterials; Devices, Memory & Storage; Materials & Devices for Optics & Optoelectronics; Biomaterials and Natural Materials; Engineering Ceramics: Synthesis & Properties; Advanced Polymers; Prediction of Materials' Properties; and Materials for Energy Production, Distribution & Storage.
+The courses currently available are as follows: Advanced Engineering Alloys & Composites: Design & Application; Advanced Manufacture with Metals & Alloys: Processing, Joining and Shaping; Strength & Failure of Metals & Alloys; Nanomaterials; Devices; Materials & Devices for Optics & Optoelectronics; Biomaterials and Natural Materials; Engineering Ceramics: Synthesis & Properties; Advanced Polymers; Prediction of Materials' Properties; and Materials for Energy Production, Distribution & Storage.

-Further information regarding the structure of the second and subsequent years of the course are provided in the FHS Course Handbook and associated lecture synopses - all are available online.
-More information about the 3rd year Options Courses is provided in the options synopses document.
+For Materials Science students, at the beginning of the third year it is possible to opt to transfer to a 3 year BA (Hons) degree.
+A student opting to do this takes a smaller set of materials option lecture courses and carries out a literature-based research module.
+Further information regarding this and the structure of the second and subsequent years of the course are provided in the FHS Course Handbook and the associated lecture synopses.

 A hardcopy of the FHS Course Handbook pertinent to your year of matriculation will be provided in your 2nd year.

-In addition, MS and MEM students carry out a Team Design Project in the first two weeks of Michaelmas Term, whilst MS students only also take either of two options modules, Advanced Characterisation or Materials Modelling, in the first two weeks of Hilary Term.
+In addition, MS and MEM students carry out a Team Design Project in the first two weeks of Michaelmas Term, whilst MS students only also take one of two options modules, Advanced Characterisation or Materials Modelling, in the first two weeks of Hilary Term.

-6.4 The Fourth Year
+6.4 The Fourth Year (M.Eng)